Via del Governo Vecchio

-With a few inside tables and a mile-long menu of panini, the affectionally named ‘dirty one’ is a top spot for a cheap lunchtime bite....
+With a few inside tables and a mile-long menu of panini, the affectionately named ‘dirty one’ is a reliable choice for a quick fill-up....

 Via del Governo Vecchio information

-Striking off west from near Piazza Navona, Via del Governo Vecchio is an atmospheric street full of attractive boutiques, popular eateries and vintage clothes shops.
-The road, once part of the papal processional route that linked the Basilica di San Giovanni in Laterano to St Peter's, acquired its name in 1755 when the pontifical government relocated from Palazzo Nardini at No 39 to Palazzo Madama.
+Striking off west from Piazza Pasquino, Via del Governo Vecchio is an atmospheric cobbled street full of fashion boutiques, popular eateries and vintage clothes shops.
+The road, once part of the papal processional route between the Basilica di San Giovanni in Laterano and St Peter's, acquired its name (Old Government St) in 1755 when the pontifical government relocated from Palazzo Nardini at No 39 to Palazzo Madama.

-The architect Bramante is thought to have lived at No 123.
+The Renaissance architect Bramante is though to have lived at No 123.